rjwthree/PISA_2018/README.md

 The index is an average of four subindices which can range from 0 to 1.
 For each subindex, a score of 1 would indicate equality or female advantage.
 The highest overall index is .877 in Iceland, and the lowest among PISA countries is .599 in Saudi Arabia (the lowest of all rated is Yemen with .494).
 Spearman's correlation coefficient will be used here because non-parametric statistics are most suitable.

 The correlations with mean and median scores in both math and reading are about .4, whether they be with the total, female, or male scores.
 This is consistent with an association between greater gender equality and human development in general.
-The correlation with sex differences at the center - U3 and probability of superiority - is .25-.28 in math and about .21 in reading.
+The correlation with sex differences at the center - U3 and probability of superiority - is .25-.28 in [math](https://raw.githubusercontent.com/rjwthree/PISA_2018/master/GGGI%20U3%20(math).png) and about .21 in reading.
 That is, there is a mild tendency for males to perform better relative to females in more gender-equal countries.

 <p align="center">
 <img src="https://github.com/rjwthree/PISA_2018/blob/master/GGGI%20U3%20(math).png" width="708" height="600"/>